iporter-16/micb475-project2/minutes.md

 Our options: look for confounding variables (above), or use piecrust for metabolic analysis (fatty acid metabolism)

 Things to decide upon: timeline/process, assigning roles and draft deadlines.
 Using truncation of 225 as this is what the cardiometabolic paper used, and we are investigating their confounding variable(?)

+## Oct 5 (Meeting notes)
+*Designing question* – confounding variable is a good first aim, but what is the question itself?
+Need to have background in proposal as to why you are studying this field, drawing from literature.

+- Eg. if city, perform lit review into consumption and environment.
+How is the microbiome of Columbians undergoing diet westernisation affected by geographical location?

+*How to find confounding variable* – if PCA plot shows the separation by those two groups!

+*Using piecrust* – introduces dataset with metabolic function, to draw connections between microbiome and pathways.
+Instead of calling a read based on species, calls based on metabolism.
+Can perform analysis grouping based on function / pathway.

+- Would use the same reads, manifest, sequence etc.
+- Produces feature tables, one for enzymes and one for pathways.